Swendude/JS-functions/index.md

 Step 4.a: Take the banana mash, orange juice and sliced strawberries Step 4.b: Put everything into a blender and let it run until smooth
 ```
-As we can see, our recipe got a lot longer by 'expanding' the instructions for slicing and other operations into the recipe.
-It would be very impractical to write recipes this way, cookbooks would be way longer and recipes would contain a lot of repetitive steps.
-Another disadvantage of this method is that every cook has their own method for 'slicing' and 'peeling', as seen by the [8 different approaches to peeling a banana on wikiHow](https://www.wikihow.com/Peel-a-Banana).
+As we can see, our recipe got a lot longer by 'expanding' the sub-instructions into the recipe.
+It would be very impractical to write recipes this way, cookbooks would have to be way longer and recipes would contain a lot of repetitive steps.
+Another disadvantage of this method is that every cook has their own preferred method for 'slicing' and 'peeling', as seen by the [8 different approaches to peeling a banana on wikiHow](https://www.wikihow.com/Peel-a-Banana).
 Techniques might change over time (somebody invents a Banana-peeler 2000), rendering books obsolete or outdated.

 Think of the verbs we encountered in the original recipes.
 They are like 'sub-instructions' that are defined somewhere else (like a different cookbook or inside your mind).
 This is exactly what functions are in programming.
-Take a look at the verbs and notice how most of them 'act on' *something* and then produce a _result_.
-For instance, the verb 'Peel' can 'act on' *banana* and then produce a _Peeled banana_.
+Take a look at the verbs and notice how most of them 'act on' **something** and then produce a _result_.
+The verb 'Peel' can 'act on' **banana** and then produce a _Peeled banana_.
 Maybe you know how to juggle, you juggle something (knives, flaming torches or chainsaws) to produce a loud applause.

 Most verbs can be described using this pattern so let's come up with some names for the various parts that make up a 'sub-instruction' (which we will now call functions):